ccmucdenver/ccm-docs/docs/TermsandConditions.md

 ### File protection and privacy
 We use the standard Linux file permissions, which cannot be considered secure.
-In particular, anyone with an administrator account can access any files.

 By default, files and directories, including your home directory, are created such that *all other users have read access to your files* except the `.ssh` directory.
 This is a Linux default to encourage collaboration.
 If you want to keep a file or directory private from